GunioRobot/athenry/doc/quickstart.markdown

     sets: [stage4]
     timezone: "EST5EDT"

-**workdir**: This is the directory the root directory that your stages, logs, state file, and downloaded files will be stored.
+**workdir**: This is the directory the root directory where your stages, logs, state file, and downloaded files will be stored.

 **chrootdir**: Relative path to where the chroot will be built.